-As a busy family, I often have a difficult time trying to figure out what to feed the family.
+As a busy family, I often struggle with figuring out what to feed the family.
 So I came up with a list of possible meals that are easy to put together.

 On days the Wee One or the Imaginative One asks me what’s for supper, I can show them this list.
-Then then can chose a meal from the list.
+Then they can choose a meal from the list.

 The links to the recipes from my blog are in red to make it easier for you.

 This is one of the Wee One’s favorite meals.
 If you bulk cook the hamburger and then freeze it, this meal will be a snap to put together.
 You certainly do not have to make homemade salsa.
 Instead use one of your favorite salsas.

 This is one of my family’s favorite types of dinners.
 I usually make pancakes or waffles.
 Those are easy meals to put together especially if you already have homemade pancake mixes ready to go in your pantry.
 I chose 3 other possible Breakfast for Dinner menus.